Amending Transactions

 • Tran Date: The transaction date can be amended on the Control Account line and the other transaction lines will inherit the update.
 It must be earlier than the Due Date.
 This can be edited for invoices from closed periods but may impact the reporting period the invoice is posted to.

 • GL Account: Only the Revenue or Expense accounts can be updated, not the associated Control Accounts.
+If the updated GL Account requires a BI Code, this must also be updated.

 • BI Code: This will only be available for editing if the PO, PI, or PN is not linked to a BI Code based approval workflow.